 Degrees of freedom is the one of the most important concept in mechanics.
 This concept is widely used in robotics and kinematics.
-D.O.F means how many variables are required to determine position of a mechanism in space.
-In this video lecture we will understand how to predict degrees of freedom of a mechanism.
+Degree of freedom means how many variables are required to determine position of a mechanism in space.
+In this article, we will understand how to predict degrees of freedom of a mechanism.

-You have predicted D.O.F of some simple mechanisms from your intuition.
+You have predicted degree of freedom of some simple mechanisms from your intuition.
 But for a complex mechanism, such an approach may not work.
-So in coming sections we will see how we can predict D.O.F of a mechanism.
+So in coming sections we will see how we can predict degree of freedom of a mechanism.

 So this mechanism has got 1 degrees of freedom.
 Means, by knowing position of only one cam, we can completely determine this mechanism.
 The general equation to find out degrees of freedom of a planar mechanism is given below.
 This equation is also known as Kuthbach equation.